Have you been looking for a super easy mash recipe that isn't complicated and tastes amazing?

 Well look no more!

-I have been making moonshine for over two decades now and have tried all sorts of recipes and measurements.
+I have been making moonshine for over two decades now and have tried all sorts of recipes.
 I have experimented with every type of ingredient imaginable, yet the smoothest mash I have ever made is so simple it will surprise you.

 If you're a beginner this recipe is perfect for you.
 This recipe doesn't depend on complex ingredients to break down starch chains into sugars.
 This recipe is super simple.

 It only takes two ingredients (not including the sugar and yeast) and you’ll have the smoothest whiskey run you’ve ever had.
-Hint: Sweet feed is the secret weapon.
+Hint: Sweet feed is the secret ingredient.

 In this article, I give you my top beginner recipe for making the best mash along with easy to follow step-by-step instructions on how to make moonshine, along with some product recommendations.